GoogleChrome/web.dev/src/site/content/en/blog/native-lazy-loading/index.md

 - `auto`: Default lazy loading behavior of the browser, which is the same as not including the attribute.
-- `lazy`: Defer loading of the resource until it reaches a certain distance from the viewport.
+- `lazy`: Defer loading of the resource until it reaches a [calculated distance](#load-in-distance-threshold) from the viewport.
 - `eager`: Load the resource immediately, regardless of where it's located on the page.

 The feature will continue to be updated until it's launched in a stable release (Chrome 76 at the